ataylor89/assembly/printf/README.md

 mov | The move instruction.
 It moves a value into a register. adr | The address instruction.
 It moves an address into a register. svc | Supervisor call (or syscall).
-A system call is an operating system procedure, like write or exit. str | Store the value in a register onto the stack stp | Store the values in a pair of registers onto the stack ldp | Load two values from the stack into a pair of registers add | Add two values and store the result in a register sub | Subtract one value from another and store the result in a register .ascii | A directive that defines an ASCII string
+A system call is an operating system procedure, like write or exit. str | Store data from a register into memory ldr | Load data from memory into a register stp | Store data from a pair of registers into memory ldp | Load data from memory into a pair of registers add | Add two values and store the result in a register sub | Subtract one value from another and store the result in a register .ascii | A directive that defines an ASCII string